viniciusCamargo/lets-i18n/README.md

 2. Wrap your component tree with the `TranslationProvider` and pass to its `translations` prop the JSON file of translations.

-3. In the child component you want to translate, use the HOC `withTranslations`, then a `t` prop will be available so you can access your translation file.
+3. In the child component, you want to translate, use the HOC `withTranslations`, then a `t` prop will be available so you can access your translation file.

 4. (Optional) A `language` prop is also available from `withTranslations` as well.
 In order to use it, pass the desired language to the `TranslationProvider`.